w362275/DuckGame/README.md

 # Change Log
+## 12/10/21
+I've dubbed the past couple of weeks the infestation, because OH GOODNESS THERE ARE BUGS EVERYWHERE!

+Going into my next stage of development, I thought that a respawn system would be fairly simple to mock up.
+In theory it really shouldn't: add a function to the script that gets called when the player's health hits anywhere from 0 downwards and reset their position and rotation to that of a spawn point.
+This proved incredibly easy to do by adding a new GameObject to the scene, adding it to the PlayerMovement script under the guise of a Transform variable, then simply adding in the appropriately-named PlayerRespawn() function and calling it from Update() the moment that the player hits zero health.
+Perfect.

+The trouble came with other considerations, namely making it so that the player would be immune to any duck attacks for a short period after respawning or deactivating the ducks until the player has survived for a couple of seconds after being reborn.
+For some unknown reason, trying either one of them has forced my project to crash numerous times, the most recent one preventing me from opening the file at all.

+Well this sucks, eh?

+It also leaves me with a few options.
+If I can sort out the issue and reopen the project, I will be able to continue working on my project.
+Otherwise I may have to either start from scratch or abandon the project.
+Hopefully it won't come to that but in the event that nothing works then it's the only thing I can really do.

+So in conclusion, these bugs have been a bit of a bummer, but if I can figure out what's causing them then I should be able to get back on track to make some more progress on it!

 ## 30/09/21
 Well, that didn't take as long as I thought it would.
 After a couple of days messing around with the code, fixing errors, and adding other little changes, the player is no longer safe - the ducks can attack!